TLXNews Brief

 The numbers

-• TLX101-Px (Pixclara) NDA accepted by FDA, starting the formal review clock toward a binary approval decision
+• FDA accepted the TLX101-Px (Pixclara) NDA, starting the formal review clock toward a yes-or-no approval decision

 • Telix trades at $10.54 with a 30.4x forward P/E on $804mn in trailing twelve-month revenue